mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 ## Topology considerations {#topology_considerations}

-The scenario depicted in {{architecture_overview_fig1}} preserves the topology infomation as the DHCPv6 Relay Agent has the knowledge of the interface where the encapsulated DHCP request comes from.
+The scenario depicted in {{architecture_overview_fig1}} preserves the topology information as the DHCPv6 Relay Agent has the knowledge of the interface where the encapsulated DHCP request comes from.

 Moving 4o6 in the intermediate node rather than at the client breaks the topology